Murcidum/SonixApi/README.md

 # MusicService
-Music service using the spring framework
+Music service API with Swagger and OnepApi